Contact:

 Low-vibration separation and splitting methods on roof surfaces

 Methods with low vibration and minimal sparking are advantageous on roof surfaces, as they protect the load-bearing structure and reduce fire loads.
 The use of concrete demolition shears or concrete split cylinders can, depending on structural analysis and the task, help to release components in a controlled, sectional manner.
-This does not replace structural verification, but it facilitates the organization of temporary roof load capacity.
+This does not replace structural verification, but it facilitates the organization of temporary roof load capacity and reduces secondary effects such as crack propagation and displacement at bearing points.

 Load distribution, protection, and shoring